stripe-archive/checkout-subscription-and-add-on/README.md

 Q: Can you show me how to build X?

 A: We are always looking for new recipe ideas, please email dev-samples@stripe.com with your suggestion!

+Q: What happened to Plans and SKUs?

+A: Plans and SKUs were old ways to model recurring and one-off prices.
+We created the Prices API to unify the two concepts and make it easier to reason about your pricing catalog.
+You can still pass old Plan and SKU IDs to Checkout -- to learn more read [our docs](https://stripe.com/docs/payments/checkout/migrating-prices) but know that you do not need to migrate any of your existing SKUs and Plans.

 ## Author(s)
 [@adreyfus-stripe](https://twitter.com/adrind)